 The 8099 is the external haproxy exposed port (put what you want changing the haproxy.tmpl file); the 8088 port is the management haproxy port.

 Now you can scale up and down and verify that the containers are added in the load balancer pool after a time out (Default is 10 second) present in haproxy.tmpl file.

 In the GUI of haproxy you will see two front end:

 fe_main: this is the balanced service to backend containers.

-fe_fake: this is a fake service that runs periodically a python script that has the goal to change the haproxy configuration if some scale up or down happened and force the haproxy to reload the configuration.
+fe_fake: this is a fake service that runs periodically a python script that has the goal to change the haproxy configuration if some scaling up or down happened and force the haproxy to reload the configuration.